Sometimes I think I’m my own worst enemy. I’m my own worst enemy. If there is a way to complicate a situation, I will find it.

 The “easy” way can seem like a trap.

 For example, I’ll follow a mental path that goes a little something like this: “If I give feed the kids cereal for supper one night…then I’ll become someone who feeds my kids cereal for supper every night.”
 Intellectually I know that’s false.
-My kids eat cereal for supper a handful of times each year; far too infrequently, I’m sure they would claim.
+My kids eat cereal for supper a handful of times each year; far too infrequently for their liking.
 They do not spontaneously combust these evenings.
 They do not wake in the night complaining of hunger pains.
 Child services does not knock on my door and declare me an unfit mother.
 In short, the kids are just fine.
 Literally nothing bad happens.

 Self-discipline and hard work are great, and I’m not advocating for laziness, but sometimes we just need to cut ourselves some slack.
 Several years ago I read Tim Ferris’ Tribe of Mentors.
 It’s a compilation of “wisdom” from a broad cross-section of creative, entrepreneurial and athletic types.
 The quote that stuck in my psyche: